Mutual Information Surprise: Rethinking Unexpectedness in Autonomous Systems: Current Surprise Definitions and Their Limitations

 \subsection{The Family of Shannon Surprises}

-The family of Shannon Surprise metrics emphasizes the improbability of observed data, typically independent of explicit model parameters.
+The family of Shannon Surprise metrics emphasizes the improbability of observed data, typically \textit{independent} of explicit model parameters.
 This class broadly aligns with ``observation'' and ``probabilistic-mismatch'' surprises as categorized in \cite{modirshanechi2022taxonomy}.
-The central question which the Shannon family of surprises tries to answer is straightforward: How unlikely is the observation?
+The central question which the Shannon family of surprises tries to answer is: How unlikely is the observation?
+For that a \textit{Shannon Surprise} \cite{baldi2002computational} is commonly defined as: